phaserjs/phaser/README.md

 * See which functions in the input component can move elsewhere (utils)
 * Move all of the renderDebugInfo methods to the DebugUtils class
 * Check bounds/edge points when sprite is only 1x1 sized :)
-* See what I can move out of Body and into a BodyUtils class.
-* See about optimising Advanced Physics a lot more, so it doesn't create lots of Vec2s everywhere.
 * QuadTree.physics.checkHullIntersection
-* Fix the Motion methods for the new physics system
-* Move findShapeByPoint etc from Space to Manager (or at least add a proxy to them)
 * Add visible toggle if tween property is alpha <> 01
 * Camera.isHidden uses an array and length check, faster to swap for a single counter, also try to remove indexOf check
 * Tilemap.render - move layers length to var